Rangerz132/spendguard-app/README.md

 - Add an "Edit Profile" page (In Progress)
 - Enhance responsiveness for different devices (To Do)
 - Add recurrent activity option (To Do)
-- Add notification system
+- Add notification system (To Do)
 - Add an "Onboarding" page (To Do)
 - Improve optimisation and overall structure (To Do)

 ### Bugs

-- Fix budget date filter (In Progress)
-- Fix locked budget categories (In Progress)
+- SignIn / SignUp via Oauth doesn't work on the server

 ## Getting started